Senior Thesis Funding

 Senior Thesis Research Travel Information

-University policies governing undergraduate travel are described on the University Travel website.
+University policies governing undergraduate travel are described on the University's Travel & Expense website.
 Students applying for funds should familiarize themselves and are required to comply with travel requirements set by the University.

-All overnight University sponsored undergraduate travel must be registered on the University Travel Database.
-Registration in the Travel Database includes completion of the Terms and Conditions Form and Travel Medical Profile and Consent for Care Form.
+All overnight University sponsored undergraduate travel must be registered on the University's Travel & Expense website.
+Registration includes completion of the Terms and Conditions Form and Travel Medical Profile and Consent for Care Form.

 Travel to Countries on the U.S. State Department Warning List

 Princeton undergraduates traveling to countries on the U.S. State Department Travel Warning List or to countries where the U.S. has issued travel restrictions will not be supported, unless the students have received a Travel Waiver from the Senior Associate Dean of the College, Nancy Kanach.
 Note: If a student intends to apply for a travel waiver in order to travel to destinations on the State Department’s travel warning list, he/she should first consult the University’s Travel & Expense website in order to be able to provide Dean Kanach with the information necessary to investigate the waiver request.
 The travel exemption waiver process is time-intensive.
 Affected students should allow a minimum of four weeks for the review process.
 Students should not assume that their requests for waiver will be granted and have an alternative plan in the event that travel is not approved.

 In order to rent vehicles or drive University-owned vehicles while on University - sponsored domestic trips, students must first obtain a University vehicle clearance certification.
 Except for emergencies, undergraduate students may not rent or drive cars or motorbikes in foreign countries.

 All funded students must carry health insurance that is valid overseas with coverage for hospitalization and physician care.
 Private insurance must meet or exceed the coverage provided by the Princeton University Student Health Plan.